 BackupSML_x64.exe /C BackupSML_x64.exe /R BackupFolderPath BackupSML_x64.exe /D

-After you reset the Start menu layout, it repopulates the tiles using the
+If you reset the Start menu layout using this tool, it repopulates the tiles using the Windows-default

 DefaultLayouts.xml file located in one of the following paths:

-And, after resetting, this is how the default Start menu looks like:
+And, after resetting, this is what the default Start menu looks like:

 Use the StartTileBackup